TwoMental/ModbusORM/README.md

 - Read/Write with your modbus server.
     ```go
     // new
 	conn := modbusorm.NewModbusTCP(
 		// Host of modbus server.
 		"localhost",
 		// Port of modbus server.
 		1502,
 		// Point define before.
-		point(),
+		point,
 		// Block mode setting.
 Default false.
 		//  With block mode, ModbusORM will try to read data by block,
 		//  rather than by single point.
 		//  If set to true, two more parameters is avaliable.
 		modbusorm.WithBlock(true),
 		// Max block size.
 Default 100.
 		//  Only work with block mode.
 		modbusorm.WithMaxBlockSize(100),
 		// Max gap in block.
 Default 10.
 		//  Only work with block mode.
 		modbusorm.WithMaxGapInBlock(10),
 		// timeout setting.
 		modbusorm.WithTimeout(10*time.Second),
 		// max open connections in connection pool.